elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/nullish-coalescing-operator.md

 ---

-### Is there another way to achieve the same results as the nullish coalescing operator?
+### Is there a different method to get the same outcomes as the nullish coalescing operator?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The not equals operator checks the first value to see if it is null or undefined if it is null or undefined it returns the second value.</div><br />
+  <div><strong>Interview Response:</strong> The not equals operator checks the first value to see if it is null or undefined; it returns the second value if it is null or undefined.</div><br />
-  <div><strong>Technical Response:</strong> Yes, you can use the NOT ! equal operator to check to see if the first value is not equal to null or undefined else return the second value.
+  <div><strong>Technical Response:</strong> Yes, you can use the NOT!
+Equal operator to check to see if the first value is not equal to null or undefined; return the second value.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />